netdata/netdata/claim/README.md

 | cloud base url | https://app.netdata.cloud | The URL for the Netdata Cloud web application.
 You should not change this.
 If you want to disable Cloud, change the `enabled` setting. |
 | enabled        | yes                       | The runtime option to disable the [Agent-Cloud link](/aclk/README.md) and prevent your Agent from connecting to Netdata Cloud.         |

-### Kickstart script
+### kickstart script

 The best way to install Netdata and connect your nodes to Netdata Cloud is with our automatic one-line installation script, [kickstart](/packaging/installer/#automatic-one-line-installation-script).
 This script will install the Netdata Agent, in case it isn't already installed, and connect your node to Netdata Cloud.

-If Netdata Agent is already installed this script will ensure that you're running on its latest version.
+If Netdata Agent is already installed this script will ensure that you're running on its latest version by updating it, if needed.

 This  works with:
 * all Linux distributions, see [Netdata distribution support matrix](https://learn.netdata.cloud/docs/agent/packaging/distributions)
 * macOS both for OS X or FreeBSD environments

+For details on how to run this script please check [How to connect a node](#how-to-connect-a-node) and chose your environment.

 ### Claiming script